Blog

 The untyped lambda-calculus theory is not merely made dangerous by implication.

-With respect to full models, it was already too strong: it has only degenerate full models.
+With respect to full models, it was already too strong: it is full-model degenerate.

 7. Why general models do not collapse in the same way